chriselderer/expandable-recycler-view/README.md

 ### 5. Notifying the RecyclerView about data updates

-ExpandableRecyclerViewAdapter provides its own update methods, do not call the standard RecyclerView update methods (ex. adapter.notifyDataSetChanged)
+ExpandableRecyclerViewAdapter provides its own update methods, do not call the standard RecyclerView update methods (Ex. adapter.notifyDataSetChanged())

 ```java
 void notifyExpandableDataSetChanged();